The environments of the radio galaxy population in SIMBA: Results

 Figure~\ref{fig:tpcf} shows the 3D spatial TPCF for various galaxy populations in \simba.
 The maroon line shows the TPCF for LERGs, while the blue line shows that for HERGs.
 We show additionally the TPCF for total galaxy population in \simba\ represented by the black line and which is split into quiescent galaxies in red and star forming galaxies in cyan.
 The thick lines with low opacity represent the best fit power law to the colour-corresponding TPCFs.
 The power law is in the form $\xi = (\frac{r_{0}}{r})^{\gamma}$, where $\gamma$ is the slope of the TPCF and $r_0$ is the clustering length.
 We show the associated $r_0$ and $\gamma$ values in Table~\ref{tab:tpcf_params}.

-The total galaxy population has a clustering length of $r_0 = 5.16$Mpc.
-Quiescent galaxies cluster the most strongly with a cluster length of $r_0 = 7.77$Mpc, which is in agreement with observations of red galaxies~\citep{Coil2017}.
-In contrast, the clustering strength of star forming galaxies is much weaker than other galaxies, with a clustering length of $r_0 = 3.20$Mpc.
+The total (resolved) galaxy population has a clustering length of $r_0 = 3.86h^{-1}$Mpc.
+Quiescent galaxies cluster the most strongly showing the highest excess in number compared to that of a uniformed distribution of quiescent galaxies with galaxy pairs separated by distances up to 10$\hmpc$ and with a cluster length of $r_0 = 6.79h^{-1}$Mpc and $\gamma=-2.12$, which is similar to observations of red galaxy clustering~\citep{Coil2017}.
+Additionally, the steep slope in the quiescent galaxy TPCF indicates that the excess in galaxy pairs on small scales is much higher than on larger scales, indicating that quiescent galaxies typically cluster much more strongly on small scales in galaxy groups and clusters.
+In contrast, the excess in galaxies pairs across all scales (i.e. the clustering strength) of star forming galaxies is much weaker than other galaxies, with a clustering length of $r_0 = 2.37h^{-1}$Mpc and $\gamma=-1.63$.

-Shifting our focus to radio galaxies, The population of LERGs show a clustering length of $r_0 = 4.86$Mpc.
-While HERGs may have a high clustering length of $r_0= 6.53$Mpc, the population does not cluster on small scales but clusters similarly to the two-halo term of the total TPCF, implying that the population clusters on scales of the size of the associated halos.
-This indicates that multiple HERGs are not typically found in the same dark matter halo.
-Compared to the total galaxy population, the clustering of LERGs are very similar in $r_0$ and $\gamma$.